Btk: One Management Option for Spongy MothDOWNLOAD

 Unfortunately, conifers (evergreens) such as spruce, fir and pine trees cannot produce a second set of buds during the summer.
 If caterpillars consume all or nearly all the needles on conifer trees, the trees will die.

-Though gypsy moth is here to stay, there are several options to help control this pest during outbreaks.
-One option involves spraying Bt to protect tree foliage and reduce the annoyance caused by gypsy moth caterpillars.
+Though spongy moth is here to stay, there are several options to help control this pest during outbreaks.
+One option involves spraying Bt to protect tree foliage and reduce the annoyance caused by spongy moth caterpillars.
 Bt refers to a microorganism called Bacillus thuringiensis.
-Bt is widely used to control gypsy moth and certain other caterpillar pests because of its effectiveness, ease of use and its low toxicity to other animals, including other insects.
+Bt is widely used to control spongy moth and certain other caterpillar pests because of its effectiveness, ease of use and its low toxicity to other animals, including other insects.
 This article is designed to answer some frequently asked questions (FAQs) about Bt.

 What is Bt?